-The governmental fund financial statements are accounted for using the current financial resources measurement focus, whereby only current assets, deferred outflows of resources, liabilities, and deferred inflows of resources generally are included in the balance sheet, and the statement of revenues, expenditures and changes in fund balance presents increases and decreases in those components.
-These funds use the modified accrual basis of accounting, whereby revenues are recognized as soon as they are both measurable and available.
+Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
-Expenditures generally are recognized when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recognized only when payment is due.
+For this purpose, the government considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
+Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
+However, debt service expenditures as well as expenditures related to compensated absences, are recorded only when the payment is due.

-Lodging taxes, intergovernmental grants, and earnings on investments associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
+Lodging taxes and intergovernmental grants associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
 All other revenue items are considered to be measurable and available only when cash is received by the District.